ThanNguyenn/Group_assignment/README.md

 ### 3. What We Would Improve in Our Application in the Future
 - Expanding the product range to include more brands and categories will attract a wider customer base.
+- Improving the interface and adding necessary functions.